inverno-io/inverno-mods/inverno-http-server/README.md

 }
 ```

-Likewise we can send messages to the client, in the following example three Websocket frames are sent to the client per message: the constant `message:`, the actual message content and an empty final frame which marks the end of the message.
+Likewise, we can send messages to the client, in the following example three Websocket frames are sent to the client per message: the constant `message:`, the actual message content and an empty final frame which marks the end of the message.
 Frames and messages publisher are exclusive, only one of them can be specified.

 ```java
 ExchangeHandler<ExchangeContext, Exchange<ExchangeContext>> handler = exchange -> {